aimms/user-guide/aimms-ide/Solvers/KNITRO/Interior Point/KNITRO_IP_-_ConjugateGradIter.rst

     -1:    Knitro automatically determines an upper bound on the number of allowable CG iterations.
     0:	Knitro will set an upper bound on the number of allowable CG iterations based on the problem size.

-n:	At most n>0 CG iterations may be performed during one Knitro minor iteration.
+    *n*:	At most *n*>0 CG iterations may be performed during one Knitro minor iteration.